broadfield-dev/browser/README.md

 ## Installation

+There are two steps to install the package and its dependencies.

+**Step 1: Install the Python Package**

-You can install the package directly from GitHub using `pip`.
+Install the package directly from GitHub using `pip`.
+This will also install all necessary Python dependencies like `playwright`, `gradio`, and `beautifulsoup4`.

 ```bash
 pip install git+https://github.com/broadfield-dev/browser.git
 ```

-This will also install all necessary Python dependencies like `playwright`, `gradio`, and `beautifulsoup4`.
-After installation, you must install the Playwright browser binaries:
+**Step 2: Install Browser Binaries**

+After the package is installed, you must download the browser binaries that Playwright uses for automation.

 ```bash
 playwright install
 ```

-This command downloads the browser engines (Chromium, Firefox, WebKit) that the tool needs to operate.
+This command only needs to be run once after the initial installation.

 ## How to Use